B2B Lead Generation Platform

 Workflow Automation Platform

-Connects data, signal, and execution systems so qualified records move from identification to outreach without manual handoff.
-Common implementation: Zapier or Workato as the backbone for mid-market stacks, with named owners in RevOps for each connection.
+Connects data and execution systems so qualified records move from identification to outreach without manual handoff, carrying the signal context that triggered the move in the first place so a rep knows why the account surfaced and not just that it did.
+Common implementation: Zapier or Workato as the backbone for mid-market stacks, with named owners in RevOps for each connection point so nothing quietly breaks when a field mapping changes.

 Data Quality